Nu'man ibn Bashir: Descendants and legacy

 One of his daughters, Amra, was wed to the pro-Alid ruler of Kufa, al-Mukhtar al-Thaqafi.
-After al-Mukhtar was killed by Zubayrid forces in 687, Amra was imprisoned and executed for not condemning her slain husband.
+After al-Mukhtar was killed by Zubayrid forces in 687, Amra was imprisoned and executed for not condemning her husband.
 Upon hearing the news of her death, Nu'man's son Aban assaulted her executioner and was arrested but released by the Zubayrids.
 Another of Nu'man's daughters, Umm Aban, was later married to al-Hajjaj ibn Yusuf.
-At least three of Nu'man's descendants became transmitters of hadith in the mid-8th century and the family of Nu'man militarily supported Caliph al-Walid II against Yazid III during the Third Muslim Civil War in 744.
+At least three of Nu'man's descendants became transmitters of hadith in the mid-8th century and the family of Nu'man militarily supported caliph al-Walid II against Yazid III during the Third Fitna in 744.
 Despite his family's alignment against Yazid III, Nu'man's grandson, Abd al-Samad ibn Aban, was appointed the lieutenant governor of Kufa under the Umayyad governor of Iraq, Abd Allah ibn Umar ibn Abd al-Aziz, after Yazid III became caliph in the aftermath of al-Walid II's slaying in 744.
 According to the medieval Arabic geographers, the city of Ma'arrat al-Nu'man was named in honor of Nu'man.